eliascotto/fmlisp/README.md

 - Add support for keyword arguments
 - Start UI with GPUI
 - Add ns exploring REPL functions as `ns-intern` (in a REPL namespace?)
-- Lazy evaluation
-- Errors with line numbers and/or stack traces.
-Options to print backtrace in case of errors
+- Better error messages with problem printing, line numbers and guide to fix
+- Function arguments with types as Rust
 - Exception system
-- Lazy sequences `lazy-cons`
+- Load/Save(dump) an environment like CL
 - Clojure-style protocols
 - Full call/cc (call-with-current-continuation) support
 - Explicit TCO (i.e. recur) with tail-position error checking
 - Functions to debug
+- Lazy sequences `lazy-cons` ???
+- Lazy evaluation ???
 - Move List to use proper linked list implementation
-- Load/Save(dump) an environment like CL
 - REPL readline input only if parentesis are fully closed

 ## Features

+- A great `analyzer` which find errors and missing definitions inside the running REPL before you eval your code
 - Condition system with REPL block (enable/disable) and RESTARTS
 - `ignore-errors` from CL
-- Lazy evaluation
+- Lazy evaluation ???
 - Fast lists structures
 - Immutable data structures
 - Better stacktrace and errors